imandrealombardo/FACT-AI/README.md

 # Requirements
-The code was tested using the enviroment we provide in 'f_attack_env.yml'.
+The code was tested using the environment we provide in 'f_attack_env.yml'.
-It is highly recommended to work in that enviroment by installing it using Anaconda.
+It is highly recommended to work in that environment by installing it using Anaconda.
 To do this install Anaconda and simply run

 ```bash